AchilleBaucher/pagespersoM/_pages/about.md

 ### Thème
 * Machine Learning, theoretical aspects
-* Conductive to interesting reflexions about the world (Ex: Causality, Information, Learning, etc.)
+* Conductive to interesting metaphysical thoughts: Causality, Information, Learning, etc.
-* Possible applications in ecological and anvironmental studies
+* Possible applications in ecological and environmental studies

 ### Context and objectives
 * To have a clear conduct line and objective